paulwexler/opinions/on_coding/README.md

 Then the code acquires complexity because of its implementation, and not because of the complexity inherent in the problem it is trying to solve.
-It just gets harder and harder to debug, maintain, and adapt.
+It just gets increasingly harder to debug, maintain, and adapt.

 To get the program to embody some piece of functionality is the easy part.
 What takes finesse is to package that functionality